akiortagem/amalgam-rpg/CoreRules.md

 **duration :** Recover or 5 Rounds

-**effect :** State a target and a type of sensory (sight, smell, sound, etc), and make a melee or attack roll for damage.
-On a hit, aside for the damage, if the attack roll beats the target's RES, the target's chosen sensory is Disabled.
+**effect :** State a target and a type of sensory (sight, smell, sound, etc), and make a melee or attack roll against the target's RES.
+On a hit, the target's chosen sensory is Disabled.
 Any action that relies on said sense is inflicted with a -5 penalty.
 Any defense that relates heavily to the sensory is reduced by 5.

 **Decrease Defense**

 **prerequisites :** Extraordinary Capabilities

 **duration :** Recover or 5 Rounds

+**cost :** 5 EP

 **effect :** State a target and one of their defenses.
 That defense is reduced for -3 against a damage type of your choosing.